 All of the advances made in public health, medicine, and nutrition within the past century have been achieved through scientific experimentation and observation: all of them.
 Therefore familiarity with the scientific method has particular bearing with regard to health-related topics because these are areas that have immediate application to our daily lives.
 Furthermore, the fact that a lot of us are interested in these topics results in a huge number of heavily marketed hypotheses, some of which have some plausibility, many of which do not.

 The scientific method is an elegantly simple process that is also the best way yet discovered to separate the truth from wishful thinking.
 The practice involves a series of steps: first you observe something and develop a hypothesis, which is a conditional explanation of what you have observed, then use it to make predictions.
-Next—and this is the most important part—you gather evidence to test those predictions by using either experiments or further observations.
+Next—and this is important—you gather evidence to test those predictions by using either experiments or further observations.
 Finally, you amend the hypothesis then repeat the testing process; you keep doing this until you minimize the differences between your predictions and the actual observations.
 Lastly you have your conclusions reviewed and replicated by your peers in order to make sure that your interpretations of the observations are sound.
 If you are fortunate enough to gain consistency between your experiments and your predictions the hypothesis becomes a theory, which is often used in the vernacular to mean an incomplete or untested idea but in scientific terms is actually a well-supported structural framework that can be used to explain observations and to make predictions.
 That’s it!
 While it is certainly true that science gets more convoluted as you dive deeper into it, at its core it always follows these simple rules.

 Many popular claims actually follow the scientific method nicely until they get to the point where it becomes necessary to test the purported hypothesis, after which point they rely on argument rather than evidence, which is not scientific.
 Even the cleverest arguments can be trumped by meager experimental or empirical evidence.